Joshua Reynolds: The Life and Times of The First President of the Royal Academy by Ian McIntyre (2003)

 Eighteenth century women artists

-Those are the ones I noticed in the text, anyway.
-There’s a full list online:
+Those are the ones I noticed in the text.
+There’s a full list of eighteenth century women artists online:

 Every room in the Guildhall Art Gallery